US Housing Market Recovery Underway

 With no government actors to crash the housing market, buyers feel a lot more comfortable and builders feel good about building.

 Of course construction labor, developable land, and a coming Presidential election could bring everyone back to the sober reality that some politicians don’t like President Trump’s bull run.
-Joe Biden has already stated his belief in raising taxes, and that kind of talk, not asked for by the people, usually foretells a recession.
+The current Pres has already stated his belief in raising taxes, and that kind of talk, not asked for by the people, usually foretells a recession.
 Lowering tariffs, reinstating regulation, bringing jobs back from China, and deleting immigration measures completely will make lot of American workers nervous.

-When the Democrat’s left office in 2016, small business formation was the lowest in US history, as Obama favored Chinese business and trade deficits with them.
+When the Dem Regime left office in 2016, small business formation was the lowest in US history, as Obama favored Chinese business and trade deficits with them.